mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 So even though a prediction tells you the truth of your life toward the future – fine.
 The truth is still the *name* of the truth.
 You have to know *behind* the truth.
 Don’t be cheated by the *name* of truth; you have to know the *real quality* of the truth.
 Take out the name of truth of your life, in the future, in the past – that’s fine.
 But you have to know the real quality.
 For this, you have to take off the clothes of the name of the truth.
 That is really our [practice].

-That’s why Hsueh Tou said, “Within the crystal palace, there is no one who knows.”
+That’s why [Tan Yuan] said, “Within the crystal palace, there is no one who knows.”

 >   Hsueh Tou added the comment, “He has raised it up.”